calblueprint/immigration-justice-project/docs/dev/app/supabase.md

 `get_interpretations`

-This function fetches all one-off interpretation listings, each joined with the corresponding language requirements aggregated in an array.
+This function fetches all one-time interpretation listings, each joined with the corresponding language requirements aggregated in an array.

 `get_lca`